 Please see the separate policy on the Policies page

-In the Autumn and Spring terms there is a brief report (Yr-6)/learning journey update (Preschool and Nursery) for each child so parents are aware of their child’s progress, effort and achievement as compared with peers nationally.
+In the Autumn and Spring terms there is a brief report (Yr-6)/learning journey update (Nursery) for each child so parents are aware of their child’s progress, effort and achievement as compared with peers nationally.
 In the Summer Term there is a more detailed report exploring progress and achievements over the whole year and in comparison to their peers nationally.
 Year 1 phonics results, Year 2 and 6 SATS are published with the summer report.

 Whilst children are in Year 3 or 4 they have an overnight stay event here at Ash Grange, where they enjoy activities, a special meal and lots of fun; and a little sleep!